Busan, Suwayda

 Busan (بوسان) is a village situated in the Suwayda District of Suwayda Governorate, in southern Syria.
 According to the Syria Central Bureau of Statistics (CBS), Busan had a population of 1,332 in the 2004 census.
 Its inhabitants are predominantly Druze.

 History

-There are Roman monuments in the village, such as the Temple of Busan.
+The remains of a Roman-period temple were identified at Busan based on architectural fragments recorded by the Princeton University expedition.
+The surviving remains include a section of dressed stonework with mouldings, some elements of which were reused in houses probably dating from the Islamic period.
+Anne-Marie Dentzer-Feydy dated the temple to the mid-2nd century AD based on its architectural features.

 In 1838, it was noted as a ruin, Jedeiya, situated "in the Lejah, south of Dama".